dr-evo/sins2-scenario-ai-onslaught/readme.md

-Custom scenario where multiple players fight powerful AI.
+Custom scenario allowing more than 5 players to play cooperatively against AI.

 Modifies simulation - all players in multiplayer must have this mod.